 Our reported coal, synthetic oil, natural oil and gas reserves are estimated quantities based on applicable reporting regulations that, under present conditions, have the potential to be economically mined, processed, produced, delivered to market and sold.
 There are numerous uncertainties inherent in estimating quantities of reserves and in projecting future rates of production, including factors that are beyond our control.
 The accuracy of any reserve estimate is a function of the quality of available data, engineering and geological interpretation, costs to develop and produce, and market prices for related products.

-Reserve estimates are adjusted from time to time to reflect improved recovery and extensions, and also revised from time to time based on improved data acquired from actual production experience and other factors, including resource extensions and new discoveries.
-In addition, regulatory changes, market prices, increased production costs and other factors may result in a revision to estimated reserves.
+Reserve estimates are adjusted to reflect improved recovery and extensions, and also revised from time to time based on improved data acquired from actual production experience and other factors.
+In addition, regulatory changes and market prices may result in a revision to estimated reserves.
 Revised estimates may have a material adverse effect on our business, operating results, cash flows and financial condition.
 See "Item 4.D-Property, plants and equipment".

-We may be unable to access, discover, appraise and develop new coal, synthetic oil, natural oil and natural gas resources at a rate that is adequate to sustain our business and/or enable growth
+We may be unable to access, discover, appraise and develop new coal, synthetic oil, natural oil and natural gas resources at a rate and price that is adequate to sustain our business and/or enable growth

 Competition for suitable opportunities, increasing technical difficulty, stringent regulatory and environmental standards, large capital requirements and existing capital commitments may negatively affect our ability to access, discover, appraise and develop new resources in a timely manner, which could adversely impact our ability to support and sustain our current business operations.
-We acquire certain of these feedstocks through long term supply agreements and if the price levels at which replacement agreements are put into place are less favourable when such long term supply agreements come to an end it could adversely affect our business, cash flows and financial condition.